-Distinguished researcher position under the framework of the Beatriz Galindo programme 2018
+Call for applications for a distinguished researcher contract under the framework of the Beatriz Galindo programme 2018

-The Resolution of 17th April 2019 of the University of the Balearic Islands made public the call with reference BEAGAL18/00148 (junior classification) under the framework of the Beatriz Galindo Programme corresponding to the call published in Order ECD/365/2018 of 23rd March.
+The Resolution of 17th April 2019 of the University of the Balearic Islands which makes the call with reference BEAGAL18/00148 (junior modality) public under the framework of the Beatriz Galindo Programme corresponding to the call published in Order ECD/365/2018 of 23rd March.

-The term for applications and submitting documentation ran from 24th April to 24th May 2019, both inclusive.
+The term for applications and submitting documentation shall run from 24th April to 24th May 2019, both inclusive.
+This call shall commence at 8am on 24th April 2019, mainland Spain time, and end at 5pm on 24th May 2019, mainland Spain time.

-Purpose and nature of the call.
+I. Purpose and nature of the call.

-The purpose of this call was to attract internationally experienced research talent in order to promote the recruitment and training of human talent in research, as well as their mobility in sectors that have a strategic national interest, and to promote the quality and competitiveness of teaching and/or research staff at Spanish universities.
+The purpose of this call is to attract internationally experienced research talent in order to promote the recruitment and training of human talent in research as well as their mobility in sectors that have a strategic national interest, and to promote the quality and competitiveness of teaching and/or research staff at Spanish universities.

-Specifically, it is a position at the University of the Balearic Islands (UIB) for a distinguished researcher in the scientific field of physics and space science.
+Specifically, this refers to a position at the University of the Balearic Islands (UIB) for a distinguished researcher in the scientific field of physics and space science.
 Responsibilities involve conducting research in gravitational physics and teaching computational physics.
 This position shall be assigned to the Institute of Applied Computing & Community Code (IAC3).
 The focus of the Institute is based on the synergies of three different research groups (Astrophysics, Relativity, and Image Processing).
 Their common ground for research is the development of advanced numerical codes for simulating systems of differential equations.

-The contract shall last for four (4) years.
+The contract shall have last for four (4) years.
 The gross salary associated with the contract shall be 45,000.00 euro per annum as per the format set out in article 26.b) of the call.